Jones lands iconic No. 43 with Richard Petty Motorsports - WHIZ News

 Jones’ 18 national series victories include a pair of Cup Series wins at two of NASCAR’s most storied tracks.
 He won the July race at Daytona International Speedway in 2018 and the Southern 500 at Darlington Raceway the next year.
 Both victories locked Jones into the playoffs.

-It made Jones a late add to the free agent market, and despite his potential and young age, Jones was passed over for many of the open seats.
-He brings no sponsorship with him, which made Jones a tough sell for team owners in need of funding.
+It made Jones a late add to the free-agent market, and despite his potential and young age, Jones was passed over for many of the open seats.
+He brings no sponsorship with him, which made him a tough sell for team owners in need of funding.

 The No. 43 is a hallmark in NASCAR tied to the Petty family since the 1950s.
 Richard Petty — “The King” — won 192 of his record 200 Cup victories driving the No. 43.